bwann/homelab/FAQ.md

 continuously.
 It varies based upon how many hard drives vs SSDs are installed, and types of motherboards.
 In summer it can heat up the room so sometimes I'll turn off blades I'm not actively using.

+An individual Avoton C2558 blade + SSD draws about 12.5 watts, and an older Atom 2550 + 3.5" HDD + 2.5" SSD draws about 28 watts.

 ### How quiet is it?